 - Opioid use disorder

-Each of these disorders has a potential for relapse.
+Each of these disorders has the potential for relapse.
 In many cases, the ability to relapse depends on several elements, such as:

 - Compulsion – Finding and using the substance.